English | Spanish

 - You must maintain Satisfactory Academic Progress each academic term, as determined by your community college.

-- You must be enrolled at least half-time for three consecutive terms each year.
+- You must be enrolled at least half-time for three terms each year.

 - You must have attempted fewer than 90 college credits.